Stress in Sales: How to Deal With The Never-Ending Pressure

 Sales is already a high-pressure, results-driven career.
 That's why, when disaster strikes, the results of a high-stress environment on an already stressful job can seriously take their toll on your mental health.

-There’s a lot riding on your performance.
-From the financial well-being of your family to the success of your company, you’ve got a lot of people depending on you to meet your quota.
+A lot is riding on your performance.
+From the financial well-being of your family to the success of your company, you’ve got a lot of people depending on you to meet your sales quota.

 So what happens when you don’t?
-How do you deal with the stress of letting yourself and your team down, especially in these challenging times?
+How do you deal with the stress of letting yourself and your team down?

 At best, stress is uncomfortable.
-At worst, it’s downright painful; so no one is going to blame you for thinking of it as a bad thing.
+At worst, it’s downright painful; so no one will blame you for thinking of it as a bad thing.
 I know I used to—at least until a chance encounter with some random guy in a t-shirt.

 Plastered across his t-shirt was a simple sentence: Stress just means you give a fuck.